 • Complete Guide To The Phaser Audio Modulation Effect

 Is it bad to plug a guitar into a bass amp?
-In practically all cases a guitar can plug into a bass amp without overloading it or causing damage.
+A guitar can plug into a bass amp without overloading it or causing damage in practically all cases.
 However, because bass amps are designed to amplify bass signals, which have less high-end frequency information, plugging a guitar into a bass amp may result in less treble than we’d want.

 What effects do bass players use?
 Bass players, like guitarists, do not actually need pedals to sound great.
 However, common pedals and effects for bassists include: